Kerwindows/simple-js-shop-page/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the tutorial page to CSS Columns to apply class names
+1. Use the tutorial page to Mobile Columns from teh sidebar to apply class names
-1. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= How to use the class names? =

+Add the class name spcified for that particular row or column, under the module adanced tab.

 == Screenshots ==